petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.072,0.179]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularVelocityZComponentTimeSeriesMean
-  -BodyAngularVelocity - the body component of the angular velocity -ZComponent - about the _z_ axis
+  - BodyAngularVelocity - the body component of the angular velocity
+  - ZComponent - about the _z_ axis
-  -TimeSeries - this variable was analysed in the time domain -Mean - the mean was taken.
+  - TimeSeries - this variable was analysed in the time domain
+  - Mean - the mean was taken.

 ### BodyAngularJerkXComponentTimeSeriesMean